-The mitre angle is often 45° for making corners, but can be set anywhere from zero to 50° left or 60° right.
-Proceed as for a straight vertical crosscut.
-When performing a mitre cut on workpieces wider than 51 x 105 mm that are shorter in length, always place the longer side against the fence.
+Mitre crosscuts are made with the mitre arm at some angle other than zero.
+This angle is often 45° for making corners, but can be set anywhere from zero to 50° left or 60° right.
+Make the cut as described above.

+When performing a mitre cut on workpieces wider than a 51 mm X 152 mm that are shorter in length, always place the longer side against the fence (12) (Figure Q).